Earnings on deck as Europe eyed

-NEW YORK Investors tiring of the euro zone's debt crisis dragging the market all over the place are hoping to focus on something else next week -- earnings.
+NEW YORK Investors tiring of the euro zone's debt crisis dragging the market all over the place are hoping to focus on something else this week -- earnings.

 But will third-quarter results be enough to drive the S&P 500 higher?
 Or will Europe's woes get in the way?